maveniverse/nisse/README.md

 Moreover, you are free to use them as version (ie. `<version>${nisse.jgit.commit}</version>`) and look what happens.
 Oh, and just install/deploy as usual, no need for any mumbo-jumbo.

+With extension present, the "CI friendly feature" of Maven is improved as:
+* it allows ANY expression in version, as long it is defined (effective POM will not have expression left)
+* there is no need to use flatten plugin to install/deploy, as version used expressions are inlined in POM.

 ## Usage with Maven 4.0.x

 Support is on the way... keep eye on `eu.maveniverse.maven.nisse:plugin4` and `eu.maveniverse.maven.nisse:extension4`.